-- The Definitions and Acronyms used in this document are presented. - Then the complete IoT Security guidelines framework is provided. - Followed by the list of tables and list of figures present in the document. - After that, References used are stated. - Appendix-A: provides a step-by-step complete case study. - Appendix-B: provides the Cyber-security disclaimer form for non critical infrastructure applications. - Appendix-C: provides the IoT Security Compliance Assessment Questionnaire v1.1.
+- The Definitions and Acronyms used in this document are presented. - Then the complete IoT Security framework is provided. - Followed by the list of tables and list of figures present in the document. - After that, References used are stated. - Appendix-A provides a step-by-step complete case study. - Appendix-B provides the IoT Security Compliance Assessment Questionnaire v1.1.
+This appendix is attached as a separate document, also as an editable sheet ready to be answered by organizations directly in the sheet.